 Coffee as a Luxury Item

-By the 1800s, coffee was available to everyone in Germany, but it was still a “luxury item” (and would be through the 1960s).
-Factory workers (and the factory owners) came to rely on coffee to quell hunger and increase production.
+By the 1800s, coffee was available to everyone in Germany, but it remained a “luxury item” and would be so through the 1960s.
+Factory workers and the factory owners came to rely on coffee to quell hunger and increase production.
 In Silesia, home weavers were especially connected to their coffee fix.
 They exported their cloth directly to Central American merchants who traded them coffee beans instead of money, giving them access to the finest of brews.

-Coffeehouses were still places for people to meet and discuss important ideas… and women still got together in the afternoons for a Kaffeeklatch within the home.
+Coffeehouses were still places for people to meet and discuss important ideas, and women continued to gather in the afternoons for a Kaffeeklatsch within their homes.

 Melitta Bentz loved her morning coffee.
-But, according to her son, in a 1949 interview, she would get irritated by the grounds that gathered in her cup, the coffee pot, and in her teeth.
-(My Oma made coffee the old fashioned way… she’d pour boiling water over the grounds in the pot.
-We all suffered in silence… mostly… so I can appreciate her aggravation).
-Frau Bentz started playing with the idea of a filter to let the coffee through, but keep the grounds out of the pot.
+However, according to her son, in a 1949 interview, she would become irritated by the grounds that accumulated in her cup, the coffee pot, and in her teeth.
+(My Oma made coffee the old-fashioned way.
+She’d pour boiling water over the grounds in the pot.
+We all suffered in silence, mostly, hoping we wouldn’t be the one to get the last cup in the pot.
+So I can appreciate her aggravation.)
+Frau Bentz experimented with the idea of a filter to let the coffee through, but keep the grounds out of the pot.
 Her first attempt was with blotter paper from her son’s school notebook.
-It worked, and by 1908, Melitta had the Patent for coffee filters, and she and her husband set up shop in their Dresden apartment.
+It worked, and by 1908, Melitta had the Patent for coffee filters.
+She and her husband set up shop in their Dresden apartment, selling them to the world.

 Coffee was nicer to drink now, and much easier to clean up!
-And in her eyes, filters made a perfectly enjoyable cup of coffee.
+And in her eyes, filters made a delightful cup of coffee.

 Economic Miracle!

-Coffee consumption rose after the obvious shortages of WWII.
-In fact from 1953 to 1990 coffee consumption in Germany went from 1.5 to 7 kilos per person per year.
+Coffee consumption increased after the shortages of World War II.
+In fact, from 1953 to 1990, coffee consumption in Germany went from 1.5 to 7 kilos per person per year.
 That’s a lot of beans!

-Then in 1954, Gottlob Widmann invented first electric drip coffee machine, the Wigomat (short for “Wi“mann “Go“ttlob Auto”mat“ic… rolls right off the tongue, doesn’t it?).
-This marvel of modern technology made the BEST coffee because it brewed the ground beans at optimal temperature.
-His machine made cooking a coffee simple enough for anyone to do it.
+Then, in 1954, Gottlob Widmann invented the first electric drip coffee machine, the Wigomat (short for “Wi“mann “Go“ttlob Auto”mat“ic… rolls right off the tongue, doesn’t it?).
+This marvel of modern technology made the “best” coffee because it brewed the ground beans at an optimal temperature.
+His machine made brewing a coffee simple enough for anyone to it.
 And they did.

 Coffee Crisis